Water Saving Tips: Commercial, Industrial, and Institutional Water Use

 Make sure all hoses are equipped with an automatic shut-off nozzle.

-Dry sweep or use a water broom when possible, instead of using a hose to clean floors, sidewalks, or other hard surfaces.
+Dry sweep or use a water broom where permitted, instead of using a hose to clean floors, sidewalks, or other hard surfaces.

 Restrooms, Showers: